 Can chickens eat potatoes?
 Is it healthy?
-In this guide, we have told you all about potatoes as a treat for chickens.
+In this guide, we have provided you with all the information you need to know about potatoes as a treat for chickens.

 Potatoes are tubers of the plant Solanum Tuberosum, which belongs to the family Solanaceae.

-The potatoes were named after their underground stems, called stolons, and because they looked similar to truffles.
+The potatoes were named after their underground stems, called stolons, and because they resembled truffles.

 Also read: Complete list of chicken treats